lkingsford/EmuBay/Rules.md

 ### Issue Bond

-You can issue a bond if you have at least one share in a company you want to issue a bond for, it has issued less bonds then it has stock certificates held by players, and there is at least one bond available.
+You can issue a bond if you have at least one share in a company you want to issue a bond for, it can issue a bond, and there is at least one bond available.

+A company can issue a bond if it has issued less bonds than it has sold shares.
+A company can not issue a bond if it both has no tracks remaining, and no resource cubes on its accessible tracks.

 Pick up a bond, and place it on your company's charter.
 Add the amount of money shown on the bond from the bank to the company's charter.
 Flip the bond to the 'deferred' side.